Bell Super Air R MIPS Review

 Our Analysis and Test Results

 The Super Air R MIPS is a new addition to the Bell lineup.
-It borrows most of its features from the Bell Super DH MIPS that we tested a couple of years ago.
-The differences include the weight and ventilation ports.
-Both helmets exist in the Bell lineup for 2020.
+It borrows most of its features from the Bell Super DH MIPS that we have also tested.
+The Super Air R does not carry the DH certification.
+The other differences include weight and ventilation.

 The improved ventilation and lighter weight are obvious strengths and the versatility is impressive.
 While it carries some remarkable safety certifications, it doesn't feel as robust as dedicated full-face helmets that weigh about twice as much.

 The Super Air R is a comfortable helmet.
 It is breezy in both full-face and half-shell modes, and there are no pressure or squeeze points on your head.

 In half-shell mode, the helmet is super light and airy.
 It feels like a normal trail helmet.
 When the rear Float dial is tightened to the appropriate tension, there are no pressure points.
 The retention band distributes the pressure evenly and appropriately around the head.
 The closure band/buckle is pleasant against the chin.
 One quirk is that the helmet doesn't sit particularly deep on your head.
 It feels like the helmet is perched slightly on the top portion of your head rather than your head feeling in the helmet.
 We won't dwell on this fact too much as all heads are different shapes and sizes.
 What might be true for one person's head may not be the case for another.
 Still, it doesn't provide the highest level of confidence that it would stay put in the event of a jarring crash.
 This does not have an effect on the comfort of the helmet, but fit is related to comfort so it is worth touching upon.